Potjoe-97/Guides/LineageOS_DoovR17Pro_guide_EN.md

 cd "/mnt/c/Users/potjoe/git/mtkclient"
 ```

-*   Extract the `super` partition & get information about its structure with imjtool.
-In my case, imjtool is located in the mtkclient folder:
+*   Extract the `super` partition & get information about its structure with `imjtool`.
+In my case, `imjtool` is located in the mtkclient folder:

 ```
 ./imjtool.ELF64 backup/super.bin extract